MadROM Builder's Compendium

 Item balance limits

 Use these caps when reviewing gear for parity with the modern combat math.
-They reflect the preserved madozy.doc/objstats.doc guidance plus the current Ancient tier behaviour.
+They combine the preserved builder guidance with current Ancient tier behaviour.

 Level caps & principles